 As a Black-owned business, we’ve also seen a great deal of interest from the Black community.
 Another large segment of customers includes medical professionals such as nurses, who have found that wearing our shoes prevents the pain they are accustomed to the feeling after spending all day on their feet.
 Over the last two months, we’ve seen our revenue dramatically increase, grossing an average of $12,500 each month.

-Tanya Heath (from Paris, Ile-de-France, France) started TANYA HEATH Paris over 12 years ago.
+Tanya Heath (from Paris, Ile-de-France, France) started TANYA HEATH Paris about 13 years ago.

 My name, as the brand would suggest, is Tanya Heath.
 I’m something you almost never hear about; a generation X entrepreneur who left a classic career path to follow a dream.
 My company, TANYA HEATH Paris created the world’s first multi-height shoe with removable heels for professional women who don’t want to be held back by their footwear.